skywalk-aviation/.github/profile/README.md

 - This software is **NOT certified** for operational flight planning
 - Always verify all calculations with the official aircraft POH
-- METAR/TAF data should be always be manually verified
+- METAR/TAF data should always be manually verified
 - Runway and aerodrome data should be verified with current NOTAM and charts
 - The developer assumes **NO LIABILITY** for use of this software